 Applying for an ETIAS for Slovakia from Canada will be an easy and straightforward procedure.
-The entire process can be completed online, without the need to visit an embassy or consulate.
+Since ETIAS is not a visa, but rather an electronic authorisation, the entire process can be completed online, without the need to visit an embassy or consulate.
 The ETIAS application form for Canadian citizens can be filled out from a smartphone, tablet or personal computer in under 10 minutes.

 ETIAS is being implemented with the intention of strengthening and improving border security with Slovakia and the rest of Europe.
 Visitors to the Schengen Area —including Canadian passport holders— will be screened before their departure towards Slovakia.